equinor/appsec-fundamentals-authn-authz-cs/ex-11/doc/episodes_code_config.md

 In this part we will explore the Episodes Api code and configuration.

-The client is based on the previous examples like ex-10.
+The api is based on the previous examples like ex-10.
 We will only focus on the significant parts.
 The api resides in `ex-11/got-episodes-api`.

 ## The Code